Data Analytics

 We recommend starting with HPPD and overtime trend analysis to help identify facilities that need focused operational attention.
 Tracking these two metrics religiously can lead to staff scheduling and recruitment optimizations that drive substantial cost savings for the organization.

-Check out our other article, The Role of Advanced Analytics in Long-Term Care Staffing Strategies for even more on this topic!
+Check out our other article on Staffing Strategies for even more on this topic!

 4. Identifying the Types of Data in Skilled Nursing Facilities